-Document the identified health issues and formulate an action plan.
-Identify who is responsible for these actions and a timeline for follow-up.
+Document the identified health issues and formulate a health action plan.
+Identify who is responsible for the actions and a timeline for follow-up.

 Copy the plan for the patient or complete the second and third parts of the My Health Care Visit form (“During My Health Care Visit” and “After My Health Care Visit”) for the patient to keep.

 For suggestions about what elements should be included in a plan and referrals, see the notes to the full IDD Health Check medical record template.